-Finally, you need to get specific buyer feedback on their needs, value, and willingness-to-pay.
-There are two available types of SaaS pricing model market research: qualitative and quantitative.
+Finally, you need to get specific buyer feedback on their needs, values, and willingness-to-pay.
+There are two available SaaS pricing model market research types: qualitative and quantitative.

-Most common qualitative research in B2B markets is one to one interviews.
+Most common qualitative research in B2B markets is one on one interviews.
 They are doable when you have a small universe of target customers.
-While chats last up to 30 minutes each, they can cover a wide range of topics.
+While chats last up to 30 minutes each, they can cover a wide variety of topics.
 Interviews should be direct to the customer’s needs, not price.
-It would be rather better to talk about customers needs, not primarily about price.

 The next stage is to apply the van Westendorp method.
-It’s a usual technique of testing.
-Interviewers are asking a series of open-ended questions.
+Interviewers are asked a series of open-ended questions.
 With the aim to find the right price for product or service.
 What is buyers “acceptable” price?
-When those it starts to get too “expensive”?
+When does it start to get too “expensive”?

-In our first article about SaaS pricing, we talk about Meetup company.
+In our first article about SaaS pricing, we’ve talked about Meetup company.
 If you remember, they applied qualitative SaaS pricing model techniques.
-It helps them to set the launch price for their new product, Meetup Pro.
+It helped them to set the launch price for their new product, Meetup Pro.
 They talked with existing customers about possible features.
 What would be helpful to them?
-Also, how they were using the product for their existing groups.
-Finally, insights from this research led Meetup to a segmented pricing strategy.
+How did they use the product with their current groups so far?
+Finally, together the insights from this research led Meetup to a segmented pricing strategy.
 Because of that, they addressed companies willing to pay different sums.
 From large enterprises to startups and nonprofit organizations.

-When you are targeting a larger number of potential customers quantitative research is your rather best choice.
-Because it provides you with statistically significant data.
+When you are targeting a more significant number of potential customers quantitative research is your best choice because it provides you with statistically significant data.
 As a result, you can compare and contrast responses across different segments of participants.

 First of all, keeps surveys on the shorter side, up to 15-20 minutes.
-This way you customize the risk of survey fatigue and poor quality data.
-Also, it will give you more opportunity to use indirect pricing methods.
-Such as conjoint analysis.
+This way you can influence the risk of survey fatigue and poor quality data.
+This will give you more opportunity to use indirect pricing methods, such as conjoint analysis, as well.
 You can show respondent’s sets of product configurations and price points.
 Furthermore, they can choose which they would be most likely to buy.
-Indirect research methods like conjoint are more reliable than qualitative methods.
-Allowing you to optimize pricing model and forecasting outcomes across a population.
-But, they need much more time, skill and expertise.
-Therefore, this is why rarely get applied in the start-up software world.
+Indirect research methods, like conjoint, are more reliable than qualitative methods allowing you to optimize pricing model and forecasting outcomes across a population.
+However, they need much more time, skill and expertise to conduct them which is why they rarely get applied in the start-up software world.

 Having regular conversations?
 It allows you to have new data at your disposal.
 Use it to lower or raise pricing model from where you started.
-Even if you launched your product, you can fix it.
+Even if you’ve launched your product, you can fix it.
 The good news is you still have time to collect extra data and improve your SaaS pricing over time.
-You must constantly test the data and change the price by them.
+You should continuously test the data and change the price by them.

-How x.ai successfully applied anti leap SaaS pricing model approach?
+How x.ai successfully applied anti lean SaaS pricing model approach?

-First of all, their mission was to build an autonomous AI agent.
-Also, they needed about three years of intense R&D to apply anti-lean approach.
-The term that Dennis R. Mortensen, company’s CEO, use.
-To follow through, x.ai had to raise large funds to validate the idea and build the initial SaaS pricing model.
-For maintain efforts, they had to be sure to find customers eager to pay for the product.
+X.ai’s mission was to build an autonomous AI agent.
+In the beginning, they spent three years of intense R&D to apply the anti-lean approach, the term that Dennis R. Mortensen, company’s CEO, use.
+To follow through, x.ai had to raise significant funds to validate the idea and build the initial SaaS pricing model.
+For the sake of maintaining efforts, they had to be sure to find customers eager to pay for the product.

-The company launched three levels of pricing model.
+The company launched three levels of pricing.
 In charge of creating a pricing plan were Stefanie Syman and Brian Coulombe, VP of Customer Experience & Communications and Customer Acquisition Director.

 As a result, this was their master plan: